whisthq/whist/main-webserver/README.md

 5. Import the environment variables into your computer by typing `heroku config -s --app <APP> >> .env`.
 App is either `cube-celery-vm` if you are working on the production webserver, or `app-celery-staging` if you are working on the staging webserver.
 6. Type `flask run` to start the webserver on localhost.
 7. [NOTE: Currently buggy] If you plan on calling endpoints that require celery, you will want to view the celery task queue locally.
 To do this, open a new terminal, cd into the vm-webserver folder, and type `celery -A app.tasks worker --loglevel=info`.
-8. Attach the staging branch to cube-celery-staging by typing `git checkout staging`, then `heroku git:remote --app cube-celery-staging -r staging`
+8. Then, in a new terminal, attach the staging branch to cube-celery-staging by typing `git checkout staging`, then `heroku git:remote --app cube-celery-staging -r staging`
-9. Attach the master branch to cube-celery-vm by typing `git checkout master`, then `heroku git:remote --app cube-celery-vm -r heroku`
+9. Also in the new terminal, attach the master branch to cube-celery-vm by typing `git checkout master`, then `heroku git:remote --app cube-celery-vm -r heroku`

 ### Run on Heroku
 **Staging**